luaburto/luaburto.github.io/_pages/portfolio.md

 * Predicting next purchase motivation using an hierarquical supervised LDA approach (2022).
 With Vicente Riquelme, Master en Ingeniería Industrial e Investigación de Operaciones, Richard Weber and Jochen De Weerdt.
 * Comparing machine learning an HBM for demand estimation and price optimization (2022).
 With Francisca Ibañez, Master en Ciencias de Ingeniería and Florencia Darrigrandi.
 * When, Who and How much?
 Defining promotion parameters for frequent product purchase for Lipigas (2022).
 With Antonia Inda, Master en Ingeniería Industrial e Investigación de Operaciones y Wilfredo Yushimito.
-* Using machine learning methods to improve feasability for Vehicle routing problem instances for Simpliroute.
+* Using machine learning methods to improve feasability for Vehicle routing problem instances for Simpliroute (2022).
 With Rodrigo Morán, Master en Ingeniería Industrial e Investigación de Operaciones y Felipe Lagos.

 ## Professional Projects